A Cyberattack Detection-Isolation Scheme For CAV Under Changing Driving Environment: Problem Formulation

 \subsection{Cyberattack policy and compromised platoon dynamics}

-In this framework, we consider that the adversary can simultaneously attack single or multiple follower vehicles of the platoon either through the V2I or through the V2V communication channel.
-An attack on both the V2I and the V2V communication (i.\,e.
+In this framework, we consider that the adversary can simultaneously attack single or multiple follower vehicles of the platoon either through the V2V or through the V2I communication channel.
+An attack on both the V2V and the V2I communication (i.\,e.
 V2X) is possible as well.
 Here the primary objective of the adversary is to drive the platoon to unsafe or undesired conditions.
 In unsafe conditions, vehicles may run too close to each other (too small a headway distance) during the stop-go traffic condition.
 This can lead to a high probability of collisions as shown in the left plot of \mbox{Fig. \ref{fig:combined}}.
 On the other hand, a compromised vehicle may trail off if the headway distance is too large and the velocity is too small compared to the preceding vehicle, leading to disengaged CACC \cite{gunter2020commercially}.
 The right plot of \mbox{Fig. \ref{fig:combined}} exhibits this scenario.
-During the V2I attack, the adversary jeopardizes the switching among controller modes and thus destabilizes the vehicle string.
-One such attack is distributed DoS (DDoS) where the compromised vehicles' controllers stop receiving updates from infrastructure and continue to run on the previous mode \cite{hasrouny2017vanet}.
-Another possible attack is false data injection where the adversary provides information to switch to a wrong controller mode.
-Mathematically we can represent the V2I attack as, altering the switching command signal from $\alpha_i$ to $\widetilde{\alpha}_i : [0,\infty)\rightarrow \mathcal{M} = \{1,2,\cdots,m\}$ such that $\widetilde{\alpha}_i = \alpha_i + \Theta_\alpha $, where $\Theta_\alpha$ allows integer values between $[-(m-1),(m-1)]$.
-Thus the compromised vehicle controllers run with an operating mode inconsistent with the surrounding environment.